julianm-7/RGB-controller/README.md

-Programmed GPIO LED components on the MKII BoosterPack to receive pulse width modulation signals from a 16-bit timer whose duty cycles were incremented to create a full spectrum of color emission on the board
+Programmed GPIO LED components on the MKII BoosterPack to receive pulse width modulation signals from a 16-bit timer whose duty cycles were incremented to create a full spectrum of color emission on the board.

 Here are some additional notes I made while designing the project:

 frequency with 20 clock divider = 50,000 Hz